 A Fresh and Nutritious Diet

-Aside from the main city center, many smaller coastal resorts spread out over a considerable distance give potential expats a wide choice of destinations to live in.
+Aside from the main city center, many smaller coastal resorts spread out over a considerable distance give potential ex-pats a wide choice of destinations to live in.
 Each of those destinations also has unique characteristics attracting a particular type of buyer.
-The small hilly town of Kalkan appeals to luxury buyers because of their modern, state of the art villas.
-While Belek appeals to sporting fans because of its status as the golfing capital of Turkey, and further, along with the coastline, Alanya has attracted hard-core beach lovers with its sandy havens stretching for miles.
+The small hilly town of Kalkan appeals to luxury buyers because of its modern, state-of-the-art villas.
+While Belek appeals to sports fans because of its status as the golfing capital of Turkey, and further, along with the coastline, Alanya has attracted hard-core beach lovers with its sandy havens stretching for miles.
 Anyone wanting to be in the heart of the action chooses the main city center while Side still retains its reputation as a quaint fishing town boasting of historical importance.